AlyckaDane/DSAMidterm/README.md

 - Now open the IDE of your choice for eg.  Visual studio code and open the folder where you have installed the react app newfolder (in the above example)  inside the folder you will see your app’s name reactapp (In our example).
 Use the terminal and move inside your app name folder.Use command  cd reactapp (your app name)

 <h3>Step 7: Run the React App</h3>
-- To start your app run the below command : [npm start] Once you run the above command a new tab will open in your browser showing React logo.
+- To start your app run the below command : [npm start] Once you run the above command a new tab will open in your browser showing React logo